hriaz17/SayLessRAG/README.md

 # SayLessMeanMore
-Source code for the paper: "Say Less, Mean More: Leveraging Pragmatics in Retrieval-Augmented Generation"
+Source code for the paper: "Say Less, Mean More: Leveraging Pragmatics in Retrieval-Augmented Generation" [COMING SOON].

 If you use this work or find it relevant, please cite it as: